RomlinGroup/Flatpack/README.md

 ## Friendly notice ❤️

-The [logo or symbol](https://romlin.com/wp-content/uploads/2023/05/flatpack_ai_logo.svg) associated with flatpack is a registered trademark of [Romlin Group AB](https://romlin.com) and is protected by copyright.
+The [logo or symbol](https://romlin.com/wp-content/uploads/2023/05/flatpack_ai_logo.svg) associated with Flatpack is a registered trademark of [Romlin Group AB](https://romlin.com) and is protected by copyright.
 Please note that the logo is NOT covered by the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) that applies to the source code in this repository.
 If you want to use the logo for anything besides GitHub shenanigans, please ask for permission first.
 Thanks a million for being super awesome and respectful!